Marijn-Schipper/FLAMES/README.md

 The INDEXFILE should contain the following column including the header:
 - Filename : The path to the formatted credible set file

 To run with predefined locus definitions add the -l flag with a the GENOMIC_LOCI_FILE.
-This file should contain the folowing tab separated collumns including headers:
+This file should contain the folowing tab separated columns including headers:
 - GenomicLocus : a unique identifier of a locus
 - chr : the chromosome of the locus
 - start : start of the locus location in bp